32 green bathroom ideas and accessories to inspire you

 Green bathroom wallpaper

 Bathroom wallpaper is back in fashion, and it’s easy to see why!
 Although wallpapering your bathroom was once considered a no-no, nowadays brands have the technology to create papers that don’t just look beautiful, but can also withstand the effects of dampness and steam.
+Find out how to wallpaper a bathroom here.

 Tropical-inspired papers, especially those with green banana leaf motifs, can look amazing in houses of any age.
 They’re great at bringing an element of the outside in, and look equally effective paired with modern and traditional fixtures alike.
 Why not try teaming yours with a mid-century modern bathroom furniture for a sleek, retro look?